neha07kumari/Thief_Detection/README.md

 <h2>📌Repository</h2>

-This project is a Thief Detection WebApp which ensures the safety of your home while you're away or in danger while in the premises.
+This project is a Thief Detection WebApp which ensures the safety of your home while you're away or in danger when residing in the premises.
 It would be a complete stop solution that makes it more feasible especially in dire circumstances.

 Join us in our cause to support a crime free country for the wellbeing of the society!!.. 🚀